As a physically active person, you might think of yourself as someone who is used to feeling pain.

 As a physically active person myself, I understand how challenging bedrest can be, but there isn’t anything that can cure your injury overnight.

 Instead of worrying about your sprain, you should take a step back and realize that it is not permanent.

 It is a condition that will most likely last up to six weeks, and if you follow my tips and techniques, your healing process can be made much easier.

 Be patient and kind to yourself while you heal, take the time necessary to recuperate in order to maximize your stability after recovery.

 Sprained toes are more common than you might think, especially among people who are active.

-If you found this article helpful, leave a comment to share your thoughts with fellow runners and athletes in case they need some help – support goes a long way.
+If you found this article helpful, share it with fellow runners and athletes in case they need some help – support goes a long way.